eksctl-io/eksctl/site/content/usage/06-vpc-networking.md

 VPC subnets (public=true, private=false).
 Traffic destined for the API server from within the VPC must first exit the VPC networks (but not Amazon's network) and then re-enter to reach the API server.

-The Kubernetes API server endpoint access for a cluster can be cofigured for public and private access when creating the cluster using the cluster config file.
+The Kubernetes API server endpoint access for a cluster can be configured for public and private access when creating the cluster using the cluster config file.
 Example below:

 ```yaml